Updated October 2013

 Find out more about managing your weight in pregnancy.

 Income and employment

 It is widely recognised that people who have more opportunity in life have better health.
 There is evidence of inequalities across many areas of health - and that includes the statistics for premature delivery.
-Poverty and social disadvantage are linked with higher rates of premature birth, as is demanding physical work.
+Heavy physical work, standing for a long time and shift/night work are also linked to preterm birth.

 Many women who have premature babies have less frequent contact with antenatal services, either because they are unavailable or the mother does not attend appointments.
 This means that women who are at risk of premature delivery are more likely to have their babies prematurely because the healthcare team is unable to check for warning signs.